code-423n4/2023-07-tapioca-findings/data/Sathish9098-Q.md

 If the DOMAIN_SEPARATOR contains the chainId and is defined at contract deployment instead of reconstructed for every signature, there is a risk of possible replay attacks between chains in the event of a future chain split.

+Implement reentrancy protection in critical functions like addCollateral, removeCollateral, borrow, repay, and others using the nonReentrant modifier bigbang.sol